September ICYMI: Annual Open House, Escaping the Poverty Trap, and Populist Plutocrats

 Ang’s book has begun to make waves in our field (see book reviews from Yongmei Zhou, Michael Woolcock, Lant Pritchett, and Duncan Green), and we were excited to convene a discussion to help continue the conversation forward.

-This one-day conference at Harvard, co-sponsored by Harvard Law School and the Stigler Center, will focus on an important and dangerous political phenomenon: the “populist plutocrat.”
-This conference will contribute to that more general understanding by bringing together a group of distinguished experts—academics, journalists, politicians, and civil society activists—to analyze populist plutocrats (or leaders who exhibit some similar characteristics, even if they don’t perfectly correspond to the archetype) from several different countries, including Italy, Thailand, Russia, the Philippines, Peru, Argentina, and South Africa.
+This one-day conference at Harvard, co-sponsored by Harvard Law School and the Stigler Center and attended by Open Gov Hub staff, focused on an important and dangerous political phenomenon: the “populist plutocrat.”
+It helped contribute to that more general understanding by bringing together a group of distinguished experts—academics, journalists, politicians, and civil society activists—to analyze populist plutocrats (or leaders who exhibit some similar characteristics, even if they don’t perfectly correspond to the archetype) from several different countries, including Italy, Thailand, Russia, the Philippines, Peru, Argentina, and South Africa.
+Here are a few of our takeaways from participating:

 - The "populist plutocrat" refers to a global political phenomenon of rulers who come to power with popular support from poorer masses, yet who only seem to primarily care about enriching themselves and their cronies once in office.
 This conference explored five models of this type of leader in recent decades: Berlesconi in Italy; Zuma in South Africa; Fujimori in Peru; Thaksin in Thailand, and Estrada in the Philippines, with discussion on how these lessons might be applied to America under Trump.